CivicActions/ssp-toolkit/docs/controls/AC.md

 ##### Drupal

-Access control in Drupal is enforced by authentication via unique username/password for every type of user except Anonymous user.
-The user’s privileges, permissions and access are provided on "least privilege" principle.
+Access control in Drupal is enforced by authentication via a unique username/password for every type of user except Anonymous user.
+The user’s privileges, permissions, and access are provided on the principle of least privilege.
 The anonymous user role has the least access to the site of all roles.
 The website does not allow anonymous users to register an account for themselves.
 Drupal Administrators are the only user roles that can create new user accounts.